genghisjahn/Hexbot/README.md

 Software bot that tries to cross a board of hexagons with varying heights.

 Not yet finished.
 Right now you can manually move the bot across the field with the keyboard.

+The Robot.cs class needs a lot of refactoring.